jupyterlab/jupyterlab/docs/source/user/jupyterhub.rst

 Further directions are provided on the `jupyterlab-hub GitHub repository
 <https://github.com/jupyterhub/jupyterlab-hub>`__.

-Finally, for a fully configured example of using JupyterLab with JupyterHub, see the `jupyterhub-deploy-teaching
+Finally, for a fully-configured example of using JupyterLab with JupyterHub, see the `jupyterhub-deploy-teaching
 <https://github.com/jupyterhub/jupyterhub-deploy-teaching>`__ repository.